 — The Active Structure Aspect, which represents the structural elements (the business actors, application components, and devices that display actual behavior; i.e., the “subjects” of activity)

 — The Behavior Aspect, which represents the behavior (processes, functions, events, and services) performed by the actors; structural elements are assigned to behavioral elements, to show who or what displays the behavior

 — The Passive Structure Aspect, which represents the objects on which behavior is performed; these are usually information objects in the Business Layer and data objects in the Application Layer, but they may also be used to represent physical objects

 A composite element, as shown in Figure 1, is an element that does not necessarily fit in a single aspect (column) of the framework, but may combine two or more aspects.

 Note that the ArchiMate language does not require the modeler to use any particular layout such as the structure of this framework; it is merely a categorization of the language elements.

-The full ArchiMate language, as described in this version of the standard, adds a number of layers and an aspect to the framework.
-The physical elements are added to the Technology Layer for modeling physical facilities and equipment, distribution networks, and materials.
+The ArchiMate Full Framework, as described in this version of the standard, adds a number of layers and an aspect to the Core Framework.
+The physical elements are included in the Technology Layer for modeling physical facilities and equipment, distribution networks, and materials.
 As such, these are also core elements.
 They are described in Chapter 11.
 The strategy elements are introduced to model strategic direction and choices.
 They are described in Chapter 7.
 The motivation aspect is introduced at a generic level in the next chapter and described in detail in Chapter 6.
 The implementation and migration elements are described in Chapter 13.
-The resulting full ArchiMate framework is shown in Figure 3.
+The resulting ArchiMate Full Framework is shown in Figure 3.

 The ArchiMate language does not define a specific layer for information; however, elements from the passive structure aspect such as business objects, data objects, and technology objects are used to represent information entities.
 Information modeling is supported across the different ArchiMate layers.